nobleator/nest-quest/README.md

 - [ ] Travel mode
 - [ ] Convert freeform text to structured format
 - [ ] Add brand and name search for Unknown categories
+- [ ] Accessible onboarding survey to populate initial criteria and weights
+- [ ] Pushed notifications when a home comes on the market that meets requirements